 C-27J Spartan medium range surveillance aircraft

 The service is also basing the C-27J missionization package on the Minotaur mission system.
-The first Spartan entered the missionization process at Naval Air Station Patuxent River in September 2017; completion of the prototype is anticipated by mid-2021.
+The first Spartan entered the missionization process at Naval Air Station Patuxent River in September 2017; integration work on the prototype is complete and prototype testing is underway.
+Installation on three additional aircraft is progressing.

 |